AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/mint.md

 To implement this in ink!:
 - ink! contracts should [never panic!](https://substrate.stackexchange.com/questions/2391/panic-in-ink-smart-contracts).
 The reason is that a panic! will give the user no information about the Error (it only return `CalleeTrapped`).
 Every potential business/logical error should be returned in a predictive way using `Result<T, Error>`.
 - To handle time use `Self::env().block_timestamp()` that is the milliseconds time since the Unix epoch.
-- In solidity float point division is not supported, it uses Q number UQ112x112 for more precision.
+- In Solidity float point division is not supported, it uses Q number UQ112x112 for more precision.
 We will use div for our example (note that is DEX template we use [U256](https://github.com/swanky-dapps/dex/blob/4676a73f4ab986a3a3f3de42be1b0052562953f1/uniswap-v2/logics/impls/pair/pair.rs#L374) for more precision).
 - To store values in storage (but first verify then save) just set the value of the Storage field (as the function takes `&mut self` it can modify Storage struct fields)

 You can then implement **update**